-Also, you may import your own annotation data in tabular format (see section 1.5).
+Also, you may import your own annotation data in tabular format (see internalrefsec:customexpressiondataformatexpression and annotation data file formats).

 Below you find descriptions of the microarray data formats that are supported by CLC Main Workbench.
 Note that we for some platforms support both expression data and annotation data.